Freddy900618/Freddy900618/README.md

 🌍 Bogota, Colombia

-Co-owner of **CasaEstudio**, a creative agency, specialized in graphic production, branding
+Co-owner of **CasaEstudio**, a creative agency, specialized in graphic production, branding, design and assembly of events and stands.

  * ✒  Illustrator
  * 📸 Photoshop